While being a game designer often requires hard work, long hours, and plenty of creativity, there are also plenty of advantages.

 2. You Can Do More Than Entertain

 As Toru Iwatani, the creator of Pac-man once said:

 A game designer is someone who designs projects to make people happy.

 The average game designer with years of experience will tell you that if you can’t come up with ideas to make a game fun, you don’t have what it takes to be a designer.

-But while it’s true that the goal of the game designer is to entertain, these days there is so much more that a game can do for people.
+But while it’s true that the goal of the game designer is to entertain, these days there is so much more than a game can do for people.

-Game designers today are providing a positive impact by crafting experiences that help with with:
+Game designers today are providing a positive impact by crafting experiences that help with:

 - Weight problems